The Persuasive Power of Saying “Yes” to Clients

 As 2019 closes, I hope that all of you have enjoyed a year full of progress, ambition, and success stories.
-A few weeks ago, as the holiday season engine started revving up, I was reminded of a unique and somewhat distressing client scenario that I often faced in the month of December.
+A few weeks ago, as the holiday season engine started revving up, I was reminded of a client-related predicament that I often faced in the month of December.

 I worked as a job developer in a not-for-profit agency for over 10 years and it’s safe to say that the role offers you a unique insight into how clients react to different situations.
 “Positive” is not always perceived as positive by all, I discovered.
 Often, I worked with youth and in my first year I was amazed by certain behaviours.
 Clients would work incredibly hard to get a job, they’d start work, but then, they wanted to quit.